Compare FREE Quotes on Loft Сonversions

 However, local building control bodies may have additional stipulations or guidance, so it is advisable to consult them during the planning stage.

-How can you tell if you have the minimum height for loft conversion
+How can you check if your loft has the minimum height for a loft conversion?

 To accurately measure your loft's height, you should measure from the top of the ceiling joists to the bottom of the rafters.
 This measurement needs to reach at least 2.2 metres to meet UK building regulations for a loft conversion.